ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.plex/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 1.1.0 (2023-09-11)
+- (ticaki) Added: Lyrics are written as link and text in _playing.device.Metadata.Music.Lyric
+- (ticaki) Added: Connection to players with refresh of playerdetail
+- (ticaki) Added: New states with player data.
+- (ticaki) Added: Refresh of player can be activate by set _Controls.timeline.refreshDetails to true

 ### 1.0.5 (2023-08-31)
 - (ticaki) Fixed: Control did not work with Plexamp.
 - (ticaki) some minor improvements.